What is revalidation?

 You only have one RO and one designated body.
 This is regardless of how many organisations you are contracted with or employed by.

 The specific responsibilities of an RO are:

 - ensuring that effective systems to support revalidation are in place (including appraisal and clinical governance systems)

-- evaluating the fitness to practice of all doctors with whom the designated body has a prescribed connection and making a recommendation to the GMC regarding revalidation
+- evaluating the fitness to practice of all doctors who have a prescribed connection with the designated body, and making a recommendation to the GMC on revalidation

 - ensuring that support and remediation is provided where a doctors practice falls below the required standard